Post by: Angie Knowles, ECO Canada

 Engagement Type 2: Strategic Switcher

-Professionals who fall into this category are also fully engaged and thus respond positively to the three engagement measures (discretionary effort, perception that their contribution is valued, and willingness to recommend their employer).
+Professionals who fall into this category are also fully engaged and thus respond positively to the three engagement measures (discretionary effort, the perception that their contribution is valued, and willingness to recommend their employer).
 In contrast to Committed employees, however, Strategic Switchers do not plan to stay with their current employer for three years or more.

 Interestingly, a larger percentage of environmental employees also match this profile compared to the national norm.
 Whereas just 9% of Canadian workers are Strategic Switchers, 15% of environmental workers fit into this category.